davidkdickson/pydbg/README.md

 # Pydbg

-Building a simple debugger in Python.
-Has the following commands:
+As a learning exercise built a basic debugger in Python.
+Pydbg currently has the following commands:
 * (s)tep in
 * step over (n)
 * step out (f)